robbtraister/fusion/documentation/API.md

 All endpoints described below will be handled as displayed by the lambda function.
 However, the lambda functions will be exposed publicly at `/pb/api/v3`, so each endpoint must be prefixed to be accessed.

-All requests that begin with `/pb/dist` will be handled as if prefixed with `/pb/api/v3/dist`.
+All requests that begin with `/pb/dist` or `/pb/resources` will be handled as if prefixed with `/pb/api/v3/dist`.
 All other requests that do not begin with `/pb/api/v3` will be handled as `/pb/api/v3/make/:request_uri`.

 ## Content